deepmodeling/deepmd-kit/doc/install/easy-install-dev.md

 ## Install with docker

-The [`devel` tag](https://github.com/deepmodeling/deepmd-kit/pkgs/container/deepmd-kit/131827568?tag=devel) is used to mark the latest development version with CUDA support:
+The [`devel` tag](https://github.com/deepmodeling/deepmd-kit/pkgs/container/deepmd-kit/131827568?tag=devel) is used to mark the latest development version with CUDA 12.2 support:

 ```bash
 docker pull ghcr.io/deepmodeling/deepmd-kit:devel
 ```

+For CUDA 11.8 support, use the `devel_cu11` tag.

 ## Install with pip